-As I was browsing Reddit, I stumbled upon a post that I thought was pretty awesome!
+As I was browsing Reddit, I stumbled upon a transition post that I loved!
 The Original Poster (OP) intended it as a positive note to encourage struggling trans women.
 A clever fellow quickly posted a second one to include those transgender individuals on the opposite spectrum.
 These two lists define Gender Dysphoria pretty well.

 Gender Dysphoria means feeling distressed about aspects and features of your body that don’t feel right to you.
 If you read the lists of things people included here, the differences seem almost parallel.
 Since both posts are positive, I figured I’d use them in their entirety, and credit the authors appropriately, so without further ado: